sizhongbin/sizhongbin.github.io/OrnaNote/event/Of_Giants_and_Titans.md

 *Remark:*

 *Good event, especially for summoners.
-Ophion Banner is a MUST for deep endless.*
+Ophion Banner is a MUST for summoner deep endless.
+Delicious xp and Godforge.*

 *by SzHb*